-This Manual uses terminology that is reflective of the specific contracting policies and procedures of the Airports Authority.
-The use in the Manual of terminology that is the same as or similar to terms used by the federal government or any other jurisdiction neither implies any similarity nor constitutes the adoption by the Airports Authority of any definition or interpretation of such terms by any federal or other jurisdiction.
+This Manual uses terminology that is intended to describe the specific contracting policies and procedures of the Airports Authority.
+The use in the Manual of terminology that is the same as or similar to terms used by the federal government or any other jurisdiction does not imply or constitute the Airports Authority's adoption of any such terms.